EOSIO/spec-repo/eep-draft_flexible_notify.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EEP.-->

 This inline-action-based notification protocol is more flexible than `require_recipient`.
+It also supports events.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->

 The `require_recipient` notification protocol has these limitations:
-* A notification is always identical to an original action
+* A notification is identical to the original action
   * This prevents augmenting the notification with auxillary data (e.g. new balances after a transfer)
   * This prevents generating multiple types of notifications from a single action
 * If a contract sends a `require_recipient` to itself, then the notification is silently dropped.
   This complicates contracts which embed other contract code (e.g. eosio.token) but need to listen for notifications from the embedded contract.

 This new notification protocol builds on [get_sender](https://github.com/EOSIO/eos/issues/7028) and has these properties:
 * Contracts may send a variety of notifications in response to a single action.
 These may contain any data that inline actions can handle.
 * A contract may send notifications to any contract or non-contract account, including itself.
+* A contract may send cheap context-free notifications (events) to off-chain systems.
 * Receivers may not charge RAM to the sender.
 * Receiving contracts may authenticate these notifications using `get_sender`.
 * Off-chain processes may authenticate these notifications by looking at `creator_action_ordinal` in the notification's action trace.